mctosima/mctosima.github.io/index.md

 Dedicating my life to live in the world of technology as a researcher and academician.
 Having an interest in the field of human related technology, especially in healthcare domain.

-Also pursue and make money from photography, videography, music composition, audio mixing and mastering, and other audio-visual related matters.
+An avid music enthusiast, dedicating my free time to the serious craft of music production, composition, arrangement, mixing, and mastering.

 Live in a productive ecosystem, love automation and planning at work and leverage technology for productivity.
-Practicing gospel of the bible.~~
+Practicing gospel of the bible.~